-B. The procurement officer shall issue the notice of intent to award or award on the date specified in the solicitation, unless the procurement officer determines, and gives notice, that a longer review time is necessary. -The procurement officer shall give notice of a time extension to each bidder bythe revised posting it at the location identified date in the solicitation. accordance with Section 1520(10).
+B. The procurement officer shall issue the notice of intent to award or award on the date specified in the solicitation, unless the procurement officer determines, and gives notice, that a longer review time is necessary.
+The procurement officer shall give notice of the revised posting date in accordance with Section 1520(10).

-2095. -Competitive Sealed Proposals.
+2095.
+Competitive Sealed Proposals.